What’s it like living in Mexico?

 The “filing a report with the neighborhood/building office” aspect of the above equation is ESSENTIAL because, again, the cops and the security don’t do anything.
 The only one with apparent authority is the office, because they’ve got the ability to dish out fines and restrict the use of building amenities and access.
 No one cares about neighborhood peace, but they don’t like having their parking permit revoked until they fork over thousands of pesos.

 Don’t get too cocky, though, because that lesson is soon forgotten, and there’ll be more surround sound speakers plopped on the lawn blasting musica norteña loud enough to rattle your doors until the sun comes up.

 Downside of Expat Life in Mexico: Classism.

-While employing a maid is a common practice I won’t disagree with and actually really really enjoy (we have a cleaning lady come once a week, pay her a very fair wage, and it is AMAZING because I am horrible at cleaning), the way most people treat their maids is… gross.
-More like slaves and second class citizens than employees who provide an absolutely phenomenal service.
+While employing a cleaning lady is a common practice I won’t disagree with and actually really appreciate (I have a cleaning lady come once a week, pay her a very fair wage, and it is AMAZING because I am horrible at cleaning), the way most people treat their maids is… gross to me.
+More like indentured servants or second class citizens than awesome people who provide an absolutely phenomenal service.

-People who clean public spaces (like parks) also wear a uniform, typically bright colored and seemingly not very weather-aware (guys cleaning in the heat of summer are wearing thick canvas bodysuits).
+People who clean public spaces (like parks) also wear a uniform, typically bright colored, which serves to protect their clothes and bodies of course, but also seem painfully not very weather-aware (guys cleaning in the heat of summer are wearing thick canvas bodysuits).